It is easier than you think to change solicitors halfway through a motorbike accident compensation claim.

 2. Did you choose the solicitor or were they appointed for you?

-If a solicitor, or more likely an unqualified clerk calling from a firm of solicitors has phoned you or written to you out of the blue, then more likely than not you have a panel solicitor acting for you.
-These are firms who have bought cases in bulk from insurers.
-The arrangements change from firm to firm and insurance broker to insurance broker, but usually batches of 10 to 50 cases are sent to the panel firm and the panel firm could have as little as 24 hours to decide if they want to run your case.
+If a solicitor, or more likely an unqualified claims handler, has phoned you or written to you out of the blue, then more likely than not you have a panel solicitor acting for you.
+These are firms who have cases directed to them from your from insurer.
+The arrangements change from panel firm to firm and insurer to insurer.
+Sometimes the insurer actually owns the panel solicitor or has a commercial arrangement with them.
+Usually batches of cases are sent to the panel firm and the panel firm could have as little as 24 hours to decide if they want to run your case.

 Your panel solicitor may do thousands of similar claims, so can say that they do a lot of a particular type of work - whether it is whiplash claims, motorcycle claims, or car claims.
-The question for you is how well are they doing their job.
+The question for you is how well are they doing their job?
+Do you trust them?

 It is almost impossible for any solicitor to do a proper job where their client does not trust the solicitor’s judgment.
 Most professional solicitors do not want to keep a client who no longer trusts the quality of the legal advice he or she is receiving.